strapi/strapi/docs/3.0.0-beta.x/community/contribute-with-docs.md

 ### Understanding the Docs Structure

+#### VuePress location

 The Strapi docs are power by [VuePress](https://vuepress.vuejs.org/).
 The docs live in a folder called **docs**. `Path: ./strapi/docs`.
 The _VuePress_ installation lives in this folder.
 It has a separate installation and separate dependencies from the rest of the Strapi monorepository.

+#### Strapi Version Beta 3.0.0-beta.x maintained

 Only the version **3.0.0-beta.x** of Strapi and it's associated packages are currently maintained.
 So, therefore, only the documentation for this version is maintained.
 The documentation is located at `./strapi/docs/3.0.0-beta.x/`.
 Here you find all the content and assets for the documentation.

+#### Naming folders and left-hand menu items

 The _folder names_ in the file directory correspond to the different sections in the left-hand menu.
 For example, the folder called, "Getting Started," corresponds to the section called, "Getting Started."

-However, the `h1` tag at the top of the files control the left-menu titles.
+However, the `h1` tag at the top of the files control the left-menu names.

+#### VuePress config.js file

-For example, if you add a page or folder, you do it in the `config.js` file of the Beta docs. `Path: ./strapi/docs/.vuepress/config.js`
+If you add a page or folder, you do it in the `config.js` file of the Beta docs. `Path: ./strapi/docs/.vuepress/config.js`

-Let's say you wanted to add a page under `Getting Started` and the file is called `example-tutorial.md`, you would save the file in the folder called `/getting-started/`.
-Next, you would modify the `config.s` file like the example below:
+Let's say you wanted to add a page under `Getting Started` and the file is called `example-tutorial.md`, you would:

+- Save the file `example-tutorial.md` in the folder called `/getting-started/`
+- Modify the `config.s` file like the example below:

 `Path: ./strapi/docs/.vuepress/config.js`